 Load appointments on demand for the visible date range with the loading indicator.
 Loading appointments on demand improves loading performance ranging multiple years.

-The Scheduler alerts you with reminders at specified time periods before an appointment’s start time.
+The WPF Scheduler alerts you with reminders a specified time period before an appointment’s start time.

 Display the appointments in a list below the month view by clicking a day.

 You can easily create, edit, or delete appointments using the built-in appointment editor.

 The WPF Scheduler context menu displays the shortcut options to add, edit, and delete appointments during user interaction when users right-click the cursor on appointments, time slots, and month cells.
 You can use built-in

 RoutedUICommands for handling the context menu options.

 Easily reschedule an appointment by dragging it from one time slot or month cell and dropping it into a different time slot or month cell.
 Restrict the rescheduling of certain appointments and prevent appointments from being dropped in specific slots.

 You can quickly extend or reduce an appointment’s start and end times by resizing the appointment.